Day 26-31

 Mt.
 Rushmore, South Dakota: This can only be described as amazing.
 When you drive around the hillside and see it in the distance it is frankly overwhelming.
 To think of the vision, fortitude and commitment to make a pile of granite rocks come to life and have so much history.
 Both Ruben and I were surprised by all that there was to see.
 We took the walking tour to see the monument from many different angles and then visited the Gutzon Borglum artist studio which was one of the highlights.
 Definitely a must see of American history.

 Look closely and you can Crazy Horse's profile.
-The hole is
+The hole is the space below his extended arm and his horse's mane |

 Corn Palace, Mitchell, South Dakota – For over thirty years I have heard my best friend Jim Thomsen talk about the amazing Corn Palace located in his home town of Mitchell, South Dakota.
 You may be asking yourself “What the F is a corn palace?”
 I did the same.
 Well, given that I was driving from state line to state line and driving right through Mitchell, I figured I had no excuse, particularly because I was seeing Jim in a couple of days, and it would have been tough to explain how I had missed one of the world’s greatest treasures!
 To put it into words is difficult.
 The exterior of the Corn Palace (it’s an events center) is made entirely of corn, corn stocks and corn husks…I kid you not!
 To say it was hard for my eyes to believe what they were seeing would be an understatement…